ruikruik/patchtools_pub/README.md

-Program for encrypting and decrypting Pentium II microcode patches.
-Written by Peter Bosch <public@pbx.sh>.
+Program for encrypting microcode patches.
+Intially written by Peter Bosch
+<public@pbx.sh> and and extended by Rudolf Marek <r.marek@assembler.cz>.

+# Supported Hardware

+This program can decrypt and encrypt microcode patches for most of the Pentium Pro, Pentium II, Pentium III and Pentium M processors.

 # Disclaimer
 Patchfiles produced by this program might crash or damage the system they are